ibara/lillian.link/_lilypad_source/blog/anarchy/2016-12-08_anarchist-cooperative-manual-hencoop-first-edition.md

 An organizational model which is both governed and owned by its members is an anarchy.
 That is, I choose to interpret anarchy as participation of the people composing government authority, explicitly in omission of reprentatives.
-Thus, every member has equal control (governence) and property (revenue, assets, etc.), together making decisions as "the cooperative," a strict set of bylaws preventing any particular member from arbitrarily deciding on behalf of the membership as a whole.
+Thus, every member has equal control (governance) and property (revenue, assets, etc.), together making decisions as "the cooperative," a strict set of bylaws preventing any particular member from arbitrarily deciding on behalf of the membership as a whole.
 Anarchy has a history of being utilized by marginalized peoples, e.g, anarcha-feminism,